aristanetworks/avd/docs/howto/cv_deploy/proxy.md

 {"version":"CVaaS"}
 ```

-Sections below contain examples of the errors that may be seen when trying to run AVD inside environment that restricts access to CVaaS through HTTP CONNECT Proxy Server only.
+Sections below contain examples of errors that may be seen when trying to run AVD in an environment that restricts access to CVaaS via an HTTP CONNECT proxy server only.

 ### Attempt to connect directly (TCP SYNs dropped with returned TCP RST)

-**Issue**: AVD's `cv_deploy` is configured to connect to CVaaS directly (bypassing Proxy Server) although such connections are blocked (by transit network equipment which returns TCP RST).
+**Issue**: AVD's `cv_deploy` is configured to connect to CVaaS directly (bypassing the proxy server) although such connections are blocked (by transit network equipment which returns a TCP RST).

 **Symptoms**: Attempt to run `cv_deploy` immediately returns the following exception: